 - Issues in modelling history

 - History vs. audit trail

 - "What's wrong with this model?"

 - Modelling for "as of" reporting

 - Physical time and Business time

 - Time-specific considerations

 History in data models

-- ✓ Ability to record previous values for facts - ✓ Facts: attributes or relationships - ✓ Ability to record history, with care, gives ability to record future cases
+- ✓ Ability to record previous values for attributes and relationships - ✓ Ability to record history, with care, gives ability to record future cases

 Issues